ibrahimelseginy/News/README.md

 ## Contributing 🤝

 I welcome contributions from developers of all skill levels!
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 Together, we can make this app even better! 🚀

+1. Fork this repository.
+2. Create your feature branch (`git checkout -b feature/YourFeature`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Create a new Pull Request.

 ## ScreenShots 📸
 <div style="display: flex; justify-content: space-between;">